Fujifilm X-M1 versus Fujifilm X-E2

 The Fujifilm X-M1 and the Fujifilm X-E2 are two digital cameras that were announced, respectively, in June 2013 and October 2013.
 Both the X-M1 and the X-E2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.

 An illustration of the physical size and weight of the Fujifilm X-M1 and the Fujifilm X-E2 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-M1 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-M1 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2 is notably larger (23 percent) than the Fujifilm X-M1.
-Moreover, the X-E2 is slightly heavier (6 percent) than the X-M1.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2 is considerably larger (23 percent) than the Fujifilm X-M1.
+Moreover, the X-E2 is markedly heavier (6 percent) than the X-M1.
 In this context, it is worth noting that neither the X-M1 nor the X-E2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.